poonam-channe06/namste-React/README.md

    *  It refers to the constructor of the parent class that is being extended in the current class.
    *  The purpose of using the super constructor with a props argument is to inherit the properties of the parent class
    * and also pass in additional properties as arguments to the child class. */

+- Redux Toolkit

+  - install npm i @reduxjs/toolkit and react-redux
+  - build our own store
+  - connect our store to our app
+  - we'll create a Cart slice
+  - dispatch an action
+  - selector